1. FINANCIAL RESULTS

-The total number of employees of the Company was 648 (594 regular and 54 on contract)as on March 31 2018 as against 626 (471 regular and 155 on contract) as at the end of theprevious year.
-Attrition rate stood at about 3.50% for regular employees which is farbelow the industry level.
+The total number of employees of the Company was 792 (592 regular and 200 on contract)as on March 31 2019 as against 648 (594 regular and 54 on contract) as at the end of theprevious year.

 To upgrade knowledge/skill of the employees select employees were deputed for trainingprogrammes/ seminars organised by the National Housing Bank and other reputedinstitutions.
-During the year training in credit information technology humanrelations finance taxation marketing fraud prevention and other topics of importancewere imparted to employees and executives.
-Your Company has put in place a series of HRmeasures including promotions appropriate employee recognition and reward schemes.Industrial relations in your Company continued to be cordial during the year.
+During the year training in credit information technology human relationscustomer service Grievance redressal finance taxation marketing fraud prevention andother topics of importance were imparted to employees and executives.
+Your Company has putin place a series of HR measures including promotions and appropriate reward schemes.Industrial relations in your Company continued to be cordial during the year.

 Particulars of Employees:

-ii.
-The percentage increase in remuneration in the financial year under the headManaging Director was 7.27% (the remuneration of Managing Director is as per the ServiceRegulations of Canara Bank in terms of the resolution passed by the members at the GeneralMeeting for appointment in the Company).
+(ii) The percentage increase in remuneration in the financial year under the headManaging Director was 7.33% (the remuneration of Managing Director is as per the ServiceRegulations of Canara Bank in terms of the resolution passed by the members at the GeneralMeeting for appointment in the Company).

-The Chief Financial Officer and the Company Secretary are employees of the Company andthe percentage increase in their remuneration was 10.77% and 21.28 %respectively.
+The General Manager Chief Financial Officer and the Company Secretary are employees ofthe Company and the percentage increase in their remuneration was 7.53% 9.62% and 1.58 %respectively.

-iv.
-Apart from 594 permanent employees on the rolls of the Company there were 54employees on contract as on March 31 2018.
+(iv) Apart from 592 permanent employees on the rolls of the Company there were 200employees on contract as on March 31 2019.

-v.
-Average% increase in remuneration of the employees other than managerial personnelas against that of Managerial remuneration was around 10% during the period underreview.
+(v) Average% increase in remuneration of the employees other than managerial personnelas against that of Managerial remuneration was around 8.36% during the period underreview.

 The Company affirms that the remuneration is as per the remuneration policy of theCompany.